-The West Chester University Poetry Center today announced programs and events for the 24th Annual Poetry Conference: SETTING OUT THE SUBLIME: Voice, Verse & Craft.
-The conference is slated for June 5 – 8, 2019, and all events take place at the Sykes Student Union at West Chester University , 110 W. Rosedale Avenue.
+The Poetry Center at West Chester University is gearing up for the 24th Annual Poetry Conference: SETTING OUT FOR THE SUBLIME: Voice, Verse & Craft.
+The conference is slated for June 5 – 8, 2019, and all events take place at the Sykes Student Union at West Chester University, 110 W. Rosedale Avenue.
 Information and details can be found at https://www.wcupa.edu/poetry.

 The West Chester University Poetry Conference (WCUPC) is the nation’s only all-poetry writing conference dedicated to formal verse and is considered the premiere conference for formal poetry and versification.
 Hailed by the Philadelphia Inquirer as “the nation’s most intellectually rigorous conference for poets,” the conference offers workshops in traditional poetic craft, and provides a national forum to discuss major trends in contemporary poetry.